aegiswp/theme/README.md

 ## Introduction

-Aeon is a hybrid theme that provides a reliable, performant foundation by seamlessly combining React and Vanilla JS with Flexbox Grid as part of its core.
+Aegis is a hybrid theme that provides a reliable, performant foundation by seamlessly combining React and Vanilla JS with Flexbox Grid as part of its core.

 ## Description

-Aeon is a hybrid theme that combines performance with a robust, lightweight React and Vanilla JS foundation.
+Aegis is a hybrid theme that combines performance with a robust, lightweight React and Vanilla JS foundation.
 On the other hand, Flexbox turns it into a fully responsive, flexible, and easy-to-extend theme that pursues to deliver quality over quantity.

 The best coding standards empower it, making it an ideal theme for building scalable sites, from personal blogs to professional portfolios and mid- to large-business websites.